-- 1. A student may only take a developmental or bridge level course if he or she places or progresses into it.
+- A student may only take a developmental or bridge level course if he or she places or progresses into it.
 If a student wishes to take a developmental or bridge course without placing or progressing into it for a specific educational reason, he or she may appeal this policy to the Academic Development Division Chair. - 2.
-Students who place into all three developmental courses may not enroll in the college after the first day of the semester. - 3.
-Full-time students who place into one or more developmental or bridge-level courses must enroll in these courses in their first semester.
-Full-time students who progress from a developmental course to a bridge course in the same content area must take the bridge course in the semester immediately following the developmental course. - 4.
-Part-time students who place into one or more developmental or bridge-level courses must enroll in one or more developmental or bridge courses each semester until all developmental and/or bridge requirements are completed.
+Students who place into all three developmental courses may not enroll in the college after the first day of the semester. - Full-time students who place into one or more developmental or bridge-level courses must enroll in these courses in their first semester.
+Full-time students who progress from a developmental course to a bridge course in the same content area must take the bridge course in the semester immediately following the developmental course. - Part-time students who place into one or more developmental or bridge-level courses must enroll in one or more developmental or bridge courses each semester until all developmental and/or bridge requirements are completed.
+Students may appeal this policy to the Chair of the Academic Development Division. - 5.
+Students will not be allowed to register for any science course until required developmental coursework has been successfully completed.
 Students may appeal this policy to the Chair of the Academic Development Division.
+Exceptions will be made ONLY after the Academic Development Division Chair and academic advisor review all academic information with the student. - 6.
+A student who tests into all three developmental courses (DEV 010 Basic Writing, DEV 020 Reading for College, and DEV 030 Basic Math) may not take more than 16 credits in their first semester.